runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Converters
 ----------

-Conversion is used to transform the aggregate roots and events into strings, so that they can be persisted and/or sent on a message bus.
+Converters are used to transform the aggregate roots and events into strings, so that they can be persisted and/or sent on a message bus.

 The OpenDDD.NET framework bases conversion on the Json.NET framework by Newtonsoft.